 To use this belt, you can tighten it by threading the strap through the D-rings, just like any typical dip belt.
 However, this method isn’t that convenient because it allows the belt to drop too low on your hips, which detracts from the comfort factor.

 If you want the best performance, you should pass the dedicated tightening strap through the metal buckle.
-This will keep the belt positioned above your hips at all times, regardless of how heavy you lift.
+This will always keep the belt positioned above your hips, regardless of how heavy you lift.

 - The leather build ensures impeccable durability